Skip to Main Content Skip to Footer

 EDUC 390 - Teaching and Learning in Urban Schools

-At least one approved elective course relevant to teaching focus.
+Elective courses must align with the completion of requirements in the educational dimensions.
 Electives may be selected from courses offered by Educational Studies (including First Year Courses, internships and independent study) or from courses offered by other Macalester departments or study away programs that are centered in theory/research/practices relevant to education or youth development and approved by the department chair.

 EDUC 460 - Education and Social Change